diffussy69/comfyui-curved_weight_schedule/README.md

 # ControlNet - Curved weights and multi-mask weights.
-Custom Node for ComfyUI that allows you set a weighted curve to your ControlNet giving you more control over the weight of the model over the course of generation.
+Custom Node for ComfyUI that allows you set a weighted curve to your ControlNet giving you more control over the weight of the model over the course of image generation.

 ==INSTALL==
 1. clone this repository to: yourcomfyuipath\custom_nodes